Long Gotthard tailbacks for holiday weekend

 As Swiss National Day approaches on 1 August, this weekend saw large movements of traffic crossing the country, with the usual bottleneck of the Gotthard tunnel bearing the brunt of tailbacks.

-The 17-kilometre tunnel, which runs from Göschinen to Airolo under the famous Gotthardpass, saw long lines of traffic waiting to enter.
+The 17-kilometre tunnel, which runs from Göschenen to Airolo under the famous Gotthard pass, saw long lines of traffic waiting to enter.
 At one point Saturday, the queue was 14 kilometres on the north side, while it reached 10-12 kilometres at the south entry.

 On Sunday, the difficulties continued: mid-afternoon, the information service of swiss auto group Touring Club Suisse (TCS) reported delays of up to an hour and twenty minutes on both north and south sides.

-Alternative routes, mostly to the west, include the Saint-Bernard tunnel crossing the Swiss border towards Aoste in Italy, or the Mont-Blanc tunnel in France, though these are no strangers to traffic congestion themselves.
+Alternative routes, mostly to the west, include the Saint Bernard tunnel crossing the Swiss border towards Aosta in Italy, or the Mont Blanc tunnel in France, though these are no strangers to traffic congestion themselves.

 Mining the mountain